 A theory has been put forward that life on Earth hitch-hiked on the back of a comet due to its make-up.
 This has been neither proved nor disproved as far as I know.
 Recently due to the outbreak of the SARS virus, scientists are thinking about whether the so-called Emerging Diseases may have come from Comets as they pass-by.
 It is an interesting theory which could be worth looking into.

 In March 2004, the European Space Agency (E.S.A.) launched the Rosetta space probe on a ten year mission to rendezvous with P67/Churyumov-Gerasimenko and land a space probe called Philae on the surface.
-On the 10th December, it was announced that results back from the successful landing of the probe and the experiments that it had carried out, water on Earth had not originated from comets.
+On the 10th December, it was announced that results back from the mission and the experiments that it had carried out, water on Earth had not originated from comets.
 However it is only one comet that they`ve been looking at and more research is needed.
-Some scientists are now turning their attention to asteroids which they believe could contain water.1
+Some scientists are now turning their attention to asteroids which they believe could contain water.
+Ref: B.B.C.

 The main difference is what makes up the two objects, comets are made up of dust and ice whereas asteroids are rocks and metals.
 Comets when they get close to the Sun will burn away and produce a tail.
 Comets can have very long journeys round our Sun, sometimes never to be seen again in our lifetime whereas asteroids are in the asteroid or kuiper belts.